 Hemp is possibly one of the earliest plants to be cultivated.
-An archaeological site in the Oki Islands near Japan contained cannabis dates from about 8000 BC, probably signifying use of the plant.
-Hemp use archaeologically also dates back to the Neolithic Age in China, with hemp fibre imprints found on Yangshao culture pottery dating from the 5th millennium BC.
+An archaeological site in the Oki Islands near Japan contained cannabis dates from about 8000 BC, probably signifying the use of the plant.
+Hemp use archaeologically also dates back to the Neolithic Age in China, with hemp fiber imprints found on Yangshao culture pottery dating from the 5th millennium BC.
 The Chinese later used hemp to make clothes, shoes, ropes, and an early form of paper.

 Hemp seed and flower tops were known to provide medical comfort from a variety of ailments during the period of 2700 BC through to Roman times.
-The classical Greek historian, Herodotus, reported around 480 BC that the inhabitants of Scythia would often inhale the vapours of hemp-seed smoke, both as ritual and for their own pleasurable recreation.
+The classical Greek historian, Herodotus, reported around 480 BC that the inhabitants of Scythia would often inhale the vapours of hemp-seed smoke, both as a ritual and for their own pleasurable recreation.

 Hemp in later Europe was mainly cultivated for its fibres and was used for ropes on many ships, including those of Christopher Columbus.
 The use of hemp as a cloth was centred largely in the countryside, with higher quality textiles being available in the towns.
 In late medieval Germany and Italy, hemp was employed in cooked dishes, as filling in pies and tortes or boiled in a soup.

 In England in 1533, King Henry VIII made hemp cultivation compulsory by law.
 For every 60 acres, farmers had to grow about 1/4 acre of flax or hemp, or else they would face a fine for breaking the law.
 Hemp was also considered legal tender so farmers could even pay their taxes with it.

 The Spaniards brought hemp to the Americas and cultivated it in Chile from around 1545.
 Similar attempts were made in Peru, Colombia, and Mexico, but only in Chile did the crop find success.